 The audit committee has reviewed and discussed the Company's audited financial statements with management and PricewaterhouseCoopers LLP, the Company's independent auditor, with and without management present.
 The audit committee included in its review results of the auditor's examinations, the Company's internal controls, and the quality of the Company's financial reporting.
-The audit committee also reviewed the Company's procedures and internal control processes designed to ensure full, fair and adequate financial reporting and disclosures, including procedures for certifications by the Company's chief executive officer and chief financial officer that are required in periodic reports filed by the Company with the SEC.
-The audit committee is satisfied that the Company's internal control system is adequate and that the Company employs appropriate accounting and auditing procedures.
+The audit committee also reviewed the Company's procedures and internal control processes designed to ensure full, fair and adequate financial reporting and disclosures, including procedures for certifications by the Company's internal control system is adequate and that the Company employs appropriate accounting and auditing procedures.

 The audit committee also has discussed with PricewaterhouseCoopers LLP matters relating to the auditor's judgments about the quality, as well as the acceptability, of the Company's accounting principles as applied in its financial reporting as required by Statement of Auditing Standards No. 61 (Communications with audit committees).
 In addition, the audit committee has discussed with PricewaterhouseCoopers their independence from management and the Company, as well as the matters in the written disclosures received from PricewaterhouseCoopers and required by Independence Standards Board Standard No. 1 (Independence Discussions with audit committees).
 The audit committee received a letter from PricewaterhouseCoopers confirming their independence and discussed it with them.
-The audit committee discussed and reviewed with PricewaterhouseCoopers' the Company's critical accounting policies and practices, internal controls, other material written communications to management, and the scope of PricewaterhouseCoopers' audits and all fees paid to PricewaterhouseCoopers during the fiscal year.
-The audit committee adopted guidelines requiring review and pre-approval by the audit committee of audit and non-audit services performed by PricewaterhouseCoopers for the Company.
-The audit committee has reviewed and considered the compatibility of PricewaterhouseCoopers' performance of non-audit services with the maintenance of PricewaterhouseCoopers' independence as the Company's independent auditor
+The audit committee discussed and reviewed with PricewaterhouseCoopers' confirming policies and practices, internal controls, other material written communications to management, and the scope of PricewaterhouseCoopers' audits and all fees paid to PricewaterhouseCoopers for the Company.
+The audit committee discussed and reviewed and pre-approval by the audit committee of audit and non-audit services performed by PricewaterhouseCoopers for the Company.
+The audit committee has reviewed and considered the compatibility of PricewaterhouseCoopers' performance of non-audit services with the maintenance of PricewaterhouseCoopers' independence as the Company's independent auditor.